 Although it employs the same fundamental idea as the step-through technique, this is typically seen as an easier method to implement.

-First, you must assemble your bow by mounting it and getting ready your string.
+First, you must assemble your bow by mounting it and getting your string ready.

 Begin stringing by inserting the lower loop of your string and ensuring that it is securely attached to the string slot.

 Put the bow’s lower point on the ankle of your dominant leg.
-Take mindful not to walk on the bow or lay your body on it.
+Be careful not to walk on the bow or lay your body over it.
 You don’t want to ruin your bow’s tip.

 Draw back your bow with your dominant arm and push away with your other arm.
 Move your thumb and fingers up and inside the string slot.

-You may also put your right forearm on your hips to create a little extra leverage and force if you aren’t strong enough.
+You may also put your right forearm on your hips to create a little extra leverage if you need more strength.

-To get the upper string inside the string slot, you need to bend the bow with adequate power.
+To get the upper string inside the string slot, you’ll need to bend the bow with adequate power.

 The next step, like with any other approach, is to examine the bow to confirm the string is firmly attached.